 Going through their experience and references in detail should always be part of your preparation rather than take up valuable time during the personal interview.

-Here is a list of key questions you need to ask during the interview process to ensure you’re selecting the right candidates for your team.
+Here is a list of key questions you need to ask during the interview process to ensure you’re selecting the right call center reps for your team.

 Here’s our in-depth guide to some of the sales interview questions you should ask, as well as the answers you want to hear.

-While there is no hard and fast rule as to which roles an excellent call center sales team need to contain—after all, every product and company is unique—you want to streamline your team so that people have the time and scope to focus on their field of specialization.
+While there is no hard and fast rule as to which roles an excellent call center sales team needs to contain — after all, every product and company is unique — you want to streamline your team so that people have the time and scope to focus on their field of specialization.

-With this in mind, you need to define your team’s structure and the individual roles within it before you start recruiting.
+With this in mind, you need to define your team’s structure, work environment and the individual roles within it before you start recruiting.

-Here’s an overview of the kind of roles you are looking for during your call center hiring drive:
+Here’s an overview of the kind of roles and job types you are looking for during your call center hiring drive:

 Sales Development Representative.
 They’re typically the hunters in your team.
-Their role is to find and engage potential clients, introduce them to your company and generally lay the foundations for a successful sale.
+Their role is to conduct lead generation, find and engage potential clients, introduce them to your company and generally lay the foundations for a successful sale.

 Account Executive.
-Their focus should lie mainly in qualifying the prospects brought in by the sales development team, understanding their needs, informing them about your product or service and closing the sale.
+Their focus should lie mainly in qualifying the prospects brought in by the sales development team, understanding their needs, answering customer inquiries by informing them about your product or service and closing the sale.

 Customer Success Manager.
 Focused on managing the long-term relationship with the customer and growing the account through upsells and expansion.
-They will do the sales follow-ups, check on customer satisfaction and generally nurture the client so that a one-off deal becomes a recurring one.
+They will do the sales follow-ups, check on customer satisfaction, address customer issues, answer technical support questions and generally nurture the client so that a one-off deal becomes a recurring one.

 Sales Leader.
-A great sales leader will spend his or her time making the lives of their foot soldiers easier and more productive.
+A great sales leader will spend their time making the lives of their foot soldiers easier and more productive.
 We will cover this role in a bit more detail later on.

 For more on managing your call center team, read our article on Call Center Skills: Find the Best Workforce and Tech.

 Structuring these 100 days so that there are clear milestones to reach and a well-defined outcome at the end.
-You’ll have a much higher hiring success rate than the old sink-or-swim approach where salespeople are let loose after a few hours of training and have to fend for themselves.
+You’ll have a much higher hiring success rate than the old sink-or-swim approach where salespeople are let loose after a few hours of training and have to fend for themselves and work on their own schedule.

-Onboarding new sales staff generally means getting them familiarized with every single tool, process, product, deliverable and colleague alongside whom they’ll be working.
+Onboarding new call center sales representatives generally means getting them familiarized with every single tool, process, product, deliverable and colleague alongside whom they’ll be working.

-There are three key areas to focus on during their first 30 days: expectations, knowledge and processes.
+There are three key areas to focus on during their first 30 days to prepare them for their call center job duties: expectations, knowledge and processes.

-Start by laying out very clearly what you expect of them in the role.
+Start by laying out very clearly what you expect of them in their full-time or part-time role.
 Which tools will they need to master?
 What are their sales targets?
 How is the team structured?
+Do customer service call agents work from home or in an office?
+What is your benefits package?
 Prepare a detailed onboarding and welcoming document.

 Starting a new job can be overwhelming and expecting someone to memorize vast swathes of information while they’re nervous and unsure is often counterproductive.
 Set dates for deliverables and milestones, with a solid plan on how to get there.

-You’ll need to teach new hires everything you can about your company, the product, the culture and the core values expected of an employee.
-The sooner you make them feel like an insider who feels emotionally connected to your mission, the sooner they’ll become a productive member of your team.
+You’ll need to teach new call center employees everything you can about your company, the product, pricing, the culture and the core values expected of an employee.
+The sooner you make them feel like an insider who feels emotionally connected to your mission, the sooner they’ll become a productive member of your call center service team.

-In essence, this is the ‘how’ part of their job.
+In essence, this is the ‘how’ part of their job title.
 What is the sales process?
 How do they use the CRM?
 What reporting is expected of them, and how do they do it?
 To whom do they report?
+What type of call volume are they expected to handle?
+What is your staffing like (i.e. the people to accounts ratio)?
+Will they be expected to handle calls from other accounts if an agent calls in sick?

 Make sure this is structured and has clear targets.
 For example, you expect them to master your sales CRM by Day 15.
 To achieve this, they have two hours of training every day.
-Most good sales tools will offer training videos or even train staff in person.
+Most good sales tools and the best call centers will offer training videos or even train staff in person.

-If at all possible, partner your new hire with an experienced hand so they can shadow them for an extended period.
-Have them listen to as many sales calls as you can, both good and bad ones.
+If at all possible, partner your new customer service reps with an experienced hand so they can shadow them for an extended period.
+Have them listen to as many sales calls as you can, both good phone calls and bad ones.

 A system like Aircall’s call recording feature is a great help here.
 Make sure they have regular one-on-ones with their line manager and make these meetings as structured as possible.
 How are they progressing on hitting their milestones?
 How can you help remove any obstacles they have encountered?